dumitrugolubov/odyssey-exchange/docs/services.md

 5. **OTC Trading**: Execute large trades with personalized service and competitive rates.

-6. **Fiat Gateway**: Easily deposit and withdraw fiat currencies.

-7. **Mobile App**: Trade on-the-go with our user-friendly mobile application.
+6. **Mobile App**: Trade on-the-go with our user-friendly mobile application.

-8. **API Access**: Integrate our platform with your trading bots and algorithms.
+7. **API Access**: Integrate our platform with your trading bots and algorithms.

 Choose Odyssey Exchange for a complete and professional trading experience!